The Drayton Years 2012-2015

 A new chapter, a new leadership team

-Derek stepped down in August to attend Briercrest Bible College in Saskatchewan to study Christian Ministry.
-He will be rejoining the team in April-August yearly.
-Bart Eisen took on interim leadership and once again, a new chapter of theSHIP began. theSHIP saw it's last founding members, Corne and Angie Koersen step down after many years of service and leadership.
-A new leadership team has formed and are ready to lead the ministry in a new phase.
+Derek stepped down in August 2016 to attend Briercrest Bible College in Saskatchewan to study Christian Ministry & Theology.
+Bart Eisen (Youth & Young Adult Pastor at Bethel CRC) took on interim leadership and once again, a new chapter of theSHIP began. theSHIP saw it's last founding members, Corne and Angie Koersen step down after many years of service and leadership.
+A new leadership team was formed and prepared to lead the ministry in a new phase.